 On this screen, you may configure your ventilation setpoints for the CERV.
 Like the Temperature Setpoint screen, there are two paths that take you to the Ventilation Setpoints.
-On the left side of the screen are the CO2 and VOC sensor settings.
-The CERV is a demand controlled ventilation (DCV) system and has independent CO2 and VOC sensors.
-These sensors are controlled with a single setpoint.
-If the CO2 or VOC sensors read above the PPM (parts per million) setpoint, the CERV will go into fresh air ventilation mode to bring the air quality back to an acceptable level.
-Clicking on the CO2 or VOC buttons at the top will disable or re-enable either sensor.
-An orange background on the button indicates the sensor is enabled, while gray indicates the sensor is disabled.
+The CERV is a demand-controlled ventilation (DCV) system and has independent CO2 and VOC sensors.
+If the CO2 or VOC sensors read above their PPM (parts per million) setpoint, the CERV will go into fresh air ventilation mode to bring the air quality back to an acceptable level.
+Clicking on the CO2 or VOC buttons at the top will disable or re-enable either sensor for ventilation control.
+A solid background color on the button indicates the sensor is enabled, while gray indicates the sensor is disabled.

-The right side of the screen lets you set scheduled ventilation where the CERV will ventilate for the chosen % out of an hour regardless of the CO2 and VOC sensor readings.
-For example, 10% would ventilate 6 minutes out of every hour.
-This can be used in addition to the demand controlled ventilation (DCV) or in place of DCV if the pollutant sensors are turned off.
+The following screen lets you set scheduled ventilation where the CERV will ventilate for a fixed schedule regardless of CO2 and VOC sensor readings.
+This can be used in addition to the demand-controlled ventilation (DCV) or in place of DCV if the pollutant sensors are turned off.